 Abbreviated instructions for installing the SDK and examples can be found in Section 2.1.
-For full instructions on how to get started with the SDK, see the Getting started with Raspberry Pi Pico-series book.
+For full instructions on how to get started with the SDK, see the Getting started with Raspberry Pi Pico book.

-If you have not previously used an RP-series microcontroller-based board you can get started by reading Getting started with Raspberry Pi Pico-series, while further details about the SDK, along with API-level documentation, can be found in the Raspberry Pi Pico-series C/C++ SDK book.
+If you have not previously used an RP2040-based board you can get started by reading Getting started with Raspberry Pi Pico, while further details about the SDK, along with API-level documentation, can be found in the Raspberry Pi Pico C/C++ SDK book.